dharma0907/deployment-strategies/blue-green/readme.txt

 we deploy both the versions at the same time v1 and v2

-v1 version is for client end-users v2 is for testing purpose, here we write only deploymwnt file where we don't use service file
+v1 version is for client end-users, here yaml consists of both service and deployment

+v2 is for testing purpose, here we write only deploymwnt file where we don't use service file